What are Salmonella bacteria?

 Salmonella is a type of bacteria that are one of the most common food poisoning bacteria (salmonellosis) and one of the most well-known names of bacteria.
 Salmonella, like most other bacteria, have species that are harmless and those that are harmful to us.

 S.enteritidis is the disease-causing species that causes salmonellosis.
 S.enteritidis is a gram-negative, rod-shaped bacteria.

 S.enteritidis species are like E.coli and can be considered the big brother of Salmonella.
 They are similar because they cause infection in the same ways.
-Especially via the fecal-oral route.
-Salmonella is also thought to be one of the major causes of traveler’s diarrhoea.
+Especially via the faecal-oral route.
+Salmonella is also thought to be one of the major causes of traveller’s diarrhoea.

 E.coli are tougher than Salmonella because they can survive harsher conditions.
 Such as higher temperatures, lower moisture and higher salt contents.